monasca/monasca-docker/README.md

 To run install ansible, `pip install ansible` also add the python docker client library `pip install docker-py` Run the playbook to start things up `ansible-playbook mini-mon.yml`.
+Stop and/or delete with the stopped and absent actions `ansible-playbook mini-mon.yml --extra-vars "action=stopped"`

 # Development/Test Workflows
 `TODO`